 The Residency Program is housed in the Podiatry Clinic, across the street from St. Vincent's Medical Center Riverside where physicians will gain most of their podiatric clinical experience.

 The strengths of the three year program include the willingness of the podiatric and medical faculties to teach and spend time with residents.
 The volume and diversity of the clinical and surgical procedures support the requirements for a total of six residents (two in each year).
-The director and her associates are dedicated to the training of healthcare professionals.
+The director and his faculty colleagues are dedicated to the training of healthcare professionals.

 Clerkship and Externship Program

 We welcome your questions and encourage you to contact us for more information and to schedule a visit to our campus.
 Of course, the best way to see what you will experience at St. Vincent's is through our Clerkship Program, which is open to third and fourth-year medical students each spring.
 Please visit AACPM Uniform Podiatric Clerkship Program for more information.

 As a member of the Council of Teaching Hospitals, St. Vincent's Podiatric Medicine & Surgery Residency Program participates in the CASPR computer matching service for residency applicants.
 A list of applicants is compiled at the offices of the American Association of Colleges and Podiatry Medicine (AACPM) and forwarded to the residency program each year.
 Applicants are screened on the basis of GPA, National Board passage, clinical evaluations, letters of recommendation, extracurricular activities and community involvement.
 An invitation for an interview at one of the centralized regional interview programs (CRIPS) is extended to a number of qualified applicants.
 CASPR/CRIP application information

 When you become a part of St. Vincent's Podiatric Medicine & Surgery Residency Program, you get many benefits, including:

 - Salary competitive to similar programs in the community